-Your French Bulldogs thyroid generates hormones that affect an array of biological systems; if the hormone levels struggle, your Frenchie may react in a multitude of ways.
+Your French Bulldogs thyroid generates hormones that affect an array of biological systems; if the hormone levels struggle, your Frenchie may react in many ways.
 Thyroid issues are among the things that most veterinarians will evaluate when assessing a dog with pica.

 What Are The Dangers Of Dogs Eating Rocks?

 Although there are a lot of behavioral issues that could pose a threat to your Frenchie, eating rocks is definitely among the most dangerous, so you’ll have to deal with this as quickly as possible.

-Only one rock is needed to get trapped in the small intestine and can cause a traumatic, life-threatening obstruction.
-Even in less sensational situations, your Frenchie can still break a tooth or injure its mouth by eaten notable objects such as rocks and dirt.
+Only one rock is needed to get trapped in the small intestine and cause a traumatic, life-threatening obstruction.
+Even in less sensational situations, your Frenchie can still break a tooth or injure its mouth by eating unusual objects such as rocks and dirt.

 |Not Eating and Drinking: If you believe your Frenchie has eaten a rock, then monitor their eating and drinking behavior.
 If they usually eat their food quickly and drink half a bucket of water at a time, they now notice that their response to food and water has altered. |